 Most cyclists care deeply about the environment.
-For many of us, it’s the reason we ride a bike instead of drive a car or take the bus.
+For many of us, it’s the reason we ride a bike instead of driving a car or taking the bus.
 One excellent feature of bamboo is that the material is completely natural, sustainable, and environmentally friendly.
 This makes it an excellent choice for cyclists who want to reduce their carbon footprint.

 One unique feature of bamboo is that it grows shockingly quickly.
 Some species can grow as much as 3 feet per day.
 As a result, bamboo plants can be harvested in just 1-5 years.
 For comparison, many trees need to grow for decades before they are ready to be harvested for their wood.
 After farmers harvest the bamboo, the plant regenerates from its own roots.
 It doesn’t need to be re-planted after every harvest.
 These features make bamboo a renewable and virtually unlimited resource.

 Bamboo is also easy to produce.
 The plants grow like a weed in a wide range of climates.
 It also requires very little water to grow.
 Bamboo can also grow in semi-arid regions on land that has little agricultural value.
 This allows farmers with little skill and few resources to grow bamboo.

 In addition, no pesticides or herbicides are required to grow bamboo.
 It also does not need fertilizer.
 Growing bamboo does not harm the environment because it doesn’t introduce any harmful chemicals into the ground.